Causal measurement in quantum field theory: spacetime: Causal correlations in relativistic quantum measurement

 It is striking how the formulas we have obtained reveal the influence of the causal structure of spacetime on measurement correlations in relativistic quantum theory.
 The present section presents a very preliminary and limited consideration of this question.
 A proper analysis is out of scope for the present paper.

 At first, we consider a scenario where we can demonstrate causal transparency directly by using the expression for multi-observable probes of Proposition~\ref{prop:mprobeweyldisc}.
 Thus, we consider three linear observables $A_1,A_2,A_3$ localizable in regions $R_1,R,R_2$ respectively, compare Figure~\ref{fig:caustrans}.
-The important constraint is that $R_1$ does not intersect the causal past of $R_2$, or equivalently $R_1$ does not intersect the causal future of $R_2$.
+The important constraint is that $R_1$ does not intersect the causal past of $R_2$, or equivalently $R_2$ does not intersect the causal future of $R_1$.
 Crucially this implies $\wr(A_3,A_1)=0$ and equivalently $\wa(A_1,A_3)=0$.
 Our measurement of $A_1$ and of $A_2$ is non-selective while our measurement of $A_3$ is selective.
 Thus, we are precisely in a setting as considered in Section~\ref{sec:measurestobs} and in Theorem~\ref{thm:ctst}, except our measurements in $R_1$ and $R$ are of a more specific type.
 If we assign values $q_1,q_2,q_3$ to $A_1, A_2, A_3$, non-selectiveness for $A_1$ and $A_2$ means that the function determining the composite probe may neither depend on $q_1$ nor on $q_2$.
 We take the measurement to consist in comparing the value of $A_3$ with a fixed value $a$, i.e.\ we set $f_a(q_1,q_2,q_3)=\delta(q_3-a)$.
 With a pure coherent state $\Xi_{\phi}=\Xi_{\phi|\phi}$ as the initial state we obtain the desired probe from Proposition~\ref{prop:mprobeweyldisc} by setting $s_1=s_2=0$ and performing a Fourier transform in $s_3$.
 This yields,

+Recall that $X_{\epsilon}$ is a matrix and $(X_{\epsilon})_{3 3}$ denotes its $(3,3)$ entry.
 There is an additional term in the definition (\ref{eq:defXe}) of $(X_{\epsilon})_{3 3}$ of the form $\wr(A_3,A_1)\wa(A_1,A_3)$.
 However, as already mentioned, this vanishes due to the causal relation between $R_1$ and $R_2$.
 It remains to realize that the obtained expressions \eqref{eq:3linct} and \eqref{eq:3linXe} are identical to the ones we would have obtained if only $A_2$ and $A_3$ had been measured, but not $A_1$.
 That is, all probabilities or expectation values of measuring $A_3$ are the same, whether we jointly measure with both $A_1$ and $A_2$ or just with $A_2$, thus demonstrating causal transparency of the measurement of $A_2$.

 We proceed to consider correlation functions for the measurement of $n$ linear observables.
 Let $A_1,\ldots,A_n$ be the linear observables with associated values $q_1,\ldots,q_n$.
 We assume an initial coherent state $\Xi_{\phi}$.
 The correlation function is then determined by the function $f(q_1,\ldots,q_n)=q_1\cdots q_n$.
 The associated probe can be deduced from Proposition~\ref{prop:mprobeweyldisc} as follows: